fnauman/fnauman/README.md

-I am a AI researcher at the Research Institutes of Sweden (RISE), Linköping.
-I am working on projects that use machine learning to improve sustainability in Swedish industries.
-My work involves time series and computer vision.
-My background is in physics, in particular, computational fluid dynamics for astrophysical flows.

-I am interested in various techniques related to time series and dynamical systems.
+I am a AI & Machine Learning consultant based in Linköping.
+I specialize in Time Series, Computer Vision and LLMs.
+I have 6+ years of experience in the AI and data science domain.

+My side projects are often related to computational fluid dynamics (PhD) and machine learning.
+I am fond of time series forecasting, which is what originally attracted me to machine learning.

+As of fall 2025, I am most excited to learn about Reinforcement Learning and how its sample efficiency can be leveraged in domains other than language like time series.
+If you'd like to collaborate, feel free to get in touch.

 <!--
 **fnauman/fnauman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.